"I need for him to face the consequences of what he has done."

 And I didn't need him to pay for any of it.

-In my own case, I had a choice between “fault” and “ no-fault” divorce.
+In my own case, I had a choice between "fault" and "no-fault" divorce.
 I chose the first one because the latter verbiage made my stomach turn.
-That lack of a single word probably cost me 4 months and $15,000.
-In hindsight, I should have selected the faster and easier route, even if I later scratched out the word “no” on the final decree.
+That lack of a single word probably cost me four months and $15,000.
+In hindsight, I should have selected the faster and easier route, even if I later scratched out the word "no" on the final decree.

 A need for revenge is carried on the swells of ugly emotions.
 It feeds anger as you remain focused on the wrongs that were committed.
 It prompts episodes of "why me?" as you wail against the injustices.
 It even elicits feelings of envy as you feel like you're the only one paying.
 As long as you're focused on your ex, you're keeping yourself mired in the muck around the divorce.

 I was given a form by the DA's office that asked me, the identified victim, to describe what I thought my husband's legal consequences should be for the bigamy charge.
 Before writing on the page, I photocopied it so that I could pen a version in line with my revenge fantasies.
 It was in line with the dark humor that saw me through those months, but it also showed how much anger was still roiling inside me.
 And as long as I was driven to make him pay, that anger would be my companion.

 Divorce brings with it so many changes and so much that is out of your control that it is natural to try to dictate whatever terms you can.
 And using the court system in an attempt to make your ex pay can bring with it a sense of power, especially if you have the financial means to support your strike.
 This is especially acute in cases of an affair, where the betrayed is desperately looking for a handhold to stop the sickening sense of free fall.
 But the legal process isn't in your hands.
 The judge can choose to ignore the mountains of evidence.
 And your ex can choose to not follow the orders.